 - What classes can my student take?
 Do they count toward Their degree?

 Classes for each program are available in the Office for Study Abroad.
 Students should consult their academic advisor for assistance in determining how the credits fit into a specific degree plan.
-Maryville reserves the right to restructure or cancel a course in case of insufficient enrollment.
+We reserve the right to restructure or cancel a course in case of insufficient enrollment.
 If this occurs, students will be offered a choice of several alternative courses.

 - Is financial aid available for summer-abroad programs?